 New for this FOA, the only NIH Clinical Center costs which may be included in the budget section of the application are the cost of drugs that are the subject of the study (standard of care drugs will be free).
 It is recommended that, when possible, investigators work with pharmaceutical partners to minimize the cost of the study drugs.

 The extramural applicant will work with the intramural investigator to complete the Budget Template .
-The Budget Template contains instructions for completion and cost building tools for inpatient services, outpatient services and specialized research services.
+The Budget Template contains instructions for completion and cost building tools for the study drugs.

 The intramural investigator will send the completed Budget Template to the Clinical Center team at ClinicalCtrPartner@mail.nih.gov.
 The Clinical Center team will work with the intramural investigator to determine accurate Clinical Center costs based on the completed template.

 Applicants should allow sufficient time to identify and calculate costs and receive confirmation from the Clinical Center team that costs are accurate.

 Enter the Clinical Center costs as a "subaward" budget in the budget section of the application, using "NIH Clinical Center Costs" as the descriptor and attach appropriate justification (including the final Budget Template) and documentation including any spreadsheets as appropriate

 Be sure to list the key personnel and their percent-effort (or "calendar months") on the project.
 Even though award funds cannot be used to pay the salaries of intramural government employees, you should still list the name(s) and their time on the project and then indicate "0" dollars.
 If the intramural partner plans to hire temporary personnel on contract, the salary costs as well as level of effort for those individuals should be detailed in the budget.